Skip to main content

 • Medicare card, Medicaid card, Social Security card, and photo ID, if available.

-• Monthly income proof, such as Social Security, SSI, pension, VA, or wages.
+• Monthly income proof, such as Social Security, SSI, pension, VA benefits, or wages.

 • Rent, mortgage, utility, shutoff, property tax, or home repair papers.